SECRET TIPS TO SKIP THE LINES IN BARCELONA

 April is busy because people travels not just for Easter but also the weeks before and after.
 And in May the cruise season is already in full swing, meaning crowds.

-The middle of the day is when the lines tend to be the longest: check out the opening hours and plan to arrive early.
-There are early birds that show up in Park Guell before the “paying time” starts.
 They get to enter for free from the side accesses (that on Olot street remains closed, but there are other gates into to the park – check GoogleMaps to find them!
 Also sites opening at 9AM like Casa Batllo, La Pedrera and the Picasso Museum don’t usually start getting lines until after 10AM.

 Visit in the afternoon